It happens every day.

 My guess is you’ll want to make the honest feedback moments as short as possible.

-When an individual or team starts giving you critical feedback, they usually test the waters with something mild.
-Just to see if you’re going to bite their head off or otherwise react negatively.
+When an individual or team gives you critical feedback, they usually test the waters with something mild.
+Just to see if you will bite their head off or otherwise react negatively.

 In other words, they usually have to go a few rounds before you hear the whole truth.